DJ LeMahieu Player Props: Yankees vs. Blue Jays

 DJ LeMahieu At The Plate

-- LeMahieu is batting .250 with five doubles, a triple, two home runs and six walks.
+- LeMahieu has five doubles, a triple, two home runs and six walks while hitting .237.

-- In 15 games played this season, he has gone deep in two of them.
+- In 16 games played this season, he has homered in two of them.

-- LeMahieu has driven in a run in six games this year (40.0%), including one multiple-RBI game.
+- In six games this year, LeMahieu has picked up an RBI, with more than one RBI once.

+- In 56.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (18.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.